2026 Daytona 500: Television

-Since 2001—with the exception of 2002, 2004 and 2006—the Daytona 500 have been carried by Fox in the United States.
-The booth crew consists of longtime NASCAR lap-by-lap announcer Mike Joy, Clint Bowyer, and 2007 Daytona 500 winner Kevin Harvick.
-Reporters TBD will handle pit road for the television side.
-1992 and 1998 Daytona 500 winning crew chief Larry McReynolds will provide insight from the Fox Sports studio in Charlotte.
+Since 2001—with the exception of 2002, 2004 and 2006—the Daytona 500 has been carried by Fox in the United States.
+The booth crew consisted of longtime NASCAR lap-by-lap announcer Mike Joy, Clint Bowyer, and 2007 Daytona 500 winner Kevin Harvick.
+Jamie Little, Regan Smith, and Josh Sims handled pit road for the television side.
+1992 and 1998 Daytona 500 winning crew chief Larry McReynolds provided insight on-site during the race.